Winning from Within

 Winning from Within by leadership and negotiation expert Erica Ariel Fox presents a contemporary approach for getting more of what you want, improving relationships, and enjoying life’s deeper rewards.

-With principles developed while teaching negotiation at Harvard Law School and coaching executives around the world, Fox provides a map for understanding your inner world and a method for sorting yourself out.
+With principles developed while teaching negotiation at Harvard Law School and coaching executives in business communication around the world, Fox provides a map for understanding your inner world and a method for sorting yourself out.

 Fox uses insights from Western psychology and Eastern philosophy to resolve the gap between what people know they should say and what they actually do.
-She explains how to master your “inner negotiators,” whether working with a difficult client, struggling with a stubborn spouse, or developing your highest leadership potential.
+She explains how to master your “inner negotiators,” whether working with a difficult client, struggling with a stubborn spouse, or focusing on your highest leadership potential.

 PUBLISHERS WEEKLY